IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Estimated number of students impacted: ~50

 ### DIY Kits consisting of Arduinos & Shields, Raspberry Pi, XBee in the Project Room

-A kit consisting of components used by students to test popular embedded hardware platforms for project use.
+Description: A kit consisting of components used by students to test popular embedded hardware platforms for project use.

 * Quantity: 3
 * Total Price: $1000